Creative talk

 WHO ARE YOUR FAVOURITE ARTISTS AT THE MOMENT?

 I've got two favourites: Alice Guittard and Manoela Medeiros.
 I discovered these two artists through Nicolas Veidig at the Double V Gallery in Marseille.
 I like the artistic side of their work, but I also love the craftmanship that you can see in every finished piece.
+Alice Guittard often depicts hands in her work.
+They are an expressive part of the body, and I can really feel the emotion in her pieces.
+Manoela Medeiros reverses the process of creation by removing material.
+Her work speaks to me and makes me ask a lot of questions.

 WHAT CAN YOU TELL US ABOUT YOUR FUTURE PLANS?

+I have thousands of ideas and lots I want to do.
 I would like to go back to Tunisia to visit Sejnane, a village of potters in the northwest of the country.
 The women there create powerful sculptures.
 They extract the clay from the earth, shape it, and then bake it in kilns that are dug into the ground.
 I met them in Tunis, and I haven't stopped thinking about them since.
 I would also like to take the time to do some sculpting and continue to train.
 That's my plan for the next few months.
+In the meantime, I'm starting a collaboration in January with my friends from Hors Studio.
+They are researching and experimenting with reusing industrial and artisanal production waste.
+They are able to create new materials from recycled materials.
+Their studio has just developed Leather Stone, a material made from leather scraps, which we're going to try and shape using the same techniques I apply to ceramics.